 Suggestions for Dealing with Artificial Intelligence (AI)-Produced Assignments

 The following suggestions are designed to help faculty deal with the issue of students submitting essays (and other assignments) that are produced by Artificial Intelligence (AI).
-Turnitin has announced the launch of its AI writing detection capabilities.
-This feature will help instructors identify when AI writing tools such as ChatGPT may have been used to write any part of the content submitted in a student’s assignment.

 Faculty who require essays may want to use these proactive strategies: